To ensure the best sound quality and a long-lasting experience, regular cleaning and care are essential. Here's why:

 - Dirt and debris are common causes of low or no sound.

-Our audiology team recommends cleaning your hearing aids daily to remove wax, moisture, and debris.
-Remember: Avoid moisture—never submerge your hearing aids in water or use wet wipes to clean them.
+And remember, avoid moisture—never submerge your hearing aids in water or use wet wipes to clean them.

 What You’ll Need: